Pre-Arrival Information for Incoming Students

 STEP 1: REQUEST STONY BROOK UNIVERSITY FORM I-20 / DS-2019

-Complete all required ‘Request for a Form I-20 / DS-2019’ forms in accessVIS - uploading your supplemental immigration and financial documentation to ensure timely review of your request.
-Click here to login to accessVIS (vis.stonybrook.edu):
+Complete all required forms within the SBU Issued Form I-20/DS-2019 request in accessVIS - uploading your supplemental immigration and financial documentation to ensure timely review of your request.

 - Click the "Limited Services" link on the accessVIS homepage.

-- Once you receive your Limited Access Pin, log into Limited Services to begin the Request for a Form I-20 / DS-2019.
+- Once you receive your Limited Access Pin, log into Limited Services to begin the SBU Issued Form I-20/DS-2019 request.

 STEP 2: CHECK I-20 / DS-2019 FOR ACCURACY